abshkd/doc/content/en/docs/getting_started/agent_kubernetes.md

            "log.config.scalyr.com/rename_logfile": "/to_path/to_name.log"

+## Not Supported

-The following are not currently supported or have limited support in the Kubernetes Agent
+The following are not currently supported or have limited support in the Kubernetes Agent:

 - lineGroupers
 - path
 - server_attributes

-### Mapping Configuration Options
+## Mapping Configuration Options

 The Kubernetes monitor takes the string value of each annotation that begins with prefix ``log.config.scalyr.com/`` and maps it according to the following format: